 There are a fascinating array of vividly portrayed characters from both the Mechanicus and the Imperial population.
 Part of the fun is their mutual misunderstanding of each other, and this is highlighted when previously sequestered information is 'leaked'.
 This has the effect of not only splitting the Mechanicus into two ideological schismatic factions but also risking civil war with the Imperium of Man too.

 The war itself is portrayed very vividly but not in the tawdry sensationalist way that it can be in other Black Library books.
 There is a coldness especially to the business of one engine killing another.
-That's not to say these scenes aren't tense - they are - it's edge of the seat stuff.
-Stalking, hiding and ambushing, engine versus engine battles are brutal and ultimately totally destructive for one side or the other – victory being both continued survival and a validation to the harmony and tactical savvy of the crew serving the machine-God.
+That's not to say these scenes aren't tense, they are, it's edge of the seat stuff.
+Stalking, hiding and ambushing, engine versus engine battles are brutal and ultimately totally destructive for one side or the other — victory being both continued survival and a validation to the harmony and tactical savvy of the crew serving the machine-God.
 War at ground level is messy and frantic.
-The skitarii of both sides hyped to kill-frenzy with drugs and augmentations.
+The Skitarii of both sides hyped to kill-frenzy with drugs and augmentations.
 The local PDF by contrast seem largely ineffectual at best in the face of the invaders.

 Threaded throughout are a series of sub-stories where we follow groups of individuals from various backgrounds in their endeavors to add their bit to the defence and/or just keep themselves alive.
 Some of these plots work better than others it must be said.
-While they all start promisingly they don't necessarily all fulfill that promise at the conclusion – one in particular is just baffling.
-But they add important 'small scale' dynamic counterpoint to the titanic large-scale engine duels and faceless skitarri masses.
+While they all start promisingly they don't necessarily all fulfill that promise at the conclusion — one in particular is just baffling.
+But they add an important 'human scale' dynamic counterpoint to the titanic large-scale engine duels and faceless Skitarri masses.
 Despite it all the humanity of these small groups comes through in the values of compassion, fear, leadership qualities and basic survival instinct.

 But this isn't actually a book about a war at all.
 War is used merely as a convenient cover for elements of the Mechanicus to attempt to wrest control of the planet through a coup.
 It's a bit of an obvious ploy to be honest, though handled well.
 The problem is it's very hard to gain empathy for any of the plot characters involved.
 And the plot materialises too late in the narrative in my opinion as much more could have been built around it, especially regarding the aftermath.